Anatomy of a Non-Fungible Token

 When you see an NFT on a marketplace or in your wallet, it's easy to draw the conclusion the creative representation, the "media" (image, music, video etc.) is the token.

-While a token is viewed through its media a token's concerns are its identifier, contract, reference and most importantly - its owner.
+Although a token is presented digitally using its media, an on-chain token's concerns are its identifier, contract, reference and most importantly - its owner.

 An NFT's primary use case is providing a cryptographically verifiable way to ascertain that something, the reference pointer, is owned by someone, the owner.

 Worth noting, that the price of a token is not the concern of the token or token contract itself, but instead a function of the market.

 An NFT is made up of several parts, each of those can be grouped into three types: multimedia, reference data, and then token itself which lives on chain.

 NFTs on Mintbase are composed of three basic parts in three steps: Media, reference JSON and the on-chain token data.

 Wether you are minting programmatically, using our interface, or one of our minting services you will perform the following operations in order:

 One or more files can be associated with an NFT by following its reference data.
 The only requirement, is that each file must be reliably accessed via permanent URL.